SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ~~~~~~~~
 {: #Figure-e2e title=”E2E Media Transport Overview”}

-{{Figure-e2e}} shows where such bandwidth and performance constraints usually exist with a “B” (for Bottleneck) in 3GPP/mobile networks and WLAN/ISP networks.
+{{Figure-e2e}} shows where such bandwidth and performance constraints usually exist with a "B" (for Bottleneck) in 3GPP/mobile networks and WLAN/ISP networks.
 When a bottleneck exists temporarily, the network has no choice but to discard or delay packets -- which can harm certain flows and, thus, lead to suboptimal perceived experience.
 In this document, this is termed 'reactive policy'.